-Your success in this course is important to me.
+Your success in this course is as important to me as it is to you.
 Therefore I want to be available for your questions as much as possible.
-It is best to ask your questions during class because it is highly like that if you are either confused by something, or interested to know more about something, then others are too.
-So, please, interrupt me a lot.
+Needless to say, it is always best to ask questions during class because it is highly likely that if you are either confused by something, or interested to know more about something, then others are too.
+So, please, interrupt me a lot!